 The answer is to either get a travel sim card or a portable WiFi device (pocket WiFi).
 These solutions are much cheaper than using data from your foreign phone plan provider.
 All major airports in Japan offer multiple travel sim cards and portable WiFi providers, and if you reserve one online before you come to Japan, you can pick up your sim card or device right after you land.
-A few examples of providers are Japan Wireless, Ninja wifi, and Sakura mobile.
+A few examples of providers are Japan Wireless, eSIM, Ninja wifi, and Sakura mobile.

 ▶Get the best Pocket WiFi in Japan

 Use the coupon code JWT2020 for the 71% off discount!